-Item Date Update Due Adopted/Last Updated 2021-2045 Regional Transportation Plan September 28, 2021 Four Years September, 2025 Air Quality Conformity Determination October 28, 2021 Four Years October, 2025 2021-2024 Transportation Improvement Program October, 2020 Three Years June 2023 Annual Listing of Obligated Projects - 2022 December, 2020 One Year In Progress 2021-2022 Unified Planning Work Program May 25, 2021 One Year May, 2022 RVMPO Public Participation Plan August 2018 Two Years In Progress RVMPO Title VI & EJ Plan August 2021 Two Years August 2023
+Item Date Adopted/Last Updated Time Span Update Due 2021-2045 Regional Transportation Plan September 28, 2021 Four Years September, 2025 Air Quality Conformity Determination October 28, 2021 Four Years October, 2025 2024-2027 Transportation Improvement Program April, 2023 Three Years April 2026 Annual Listing of Obligated Projects - 2022 December, 2020 One Year In Progress 2023-2024 Unified Planning Work Program April, 2023 One Year April, 2024 RVMPO Public Participation Plan August 2021 Two Years August 2023 RVMPO Title VI & EJ Plan August 2021 Two Years August 2023

 Timing of the RTP update is determined by the timing of USDOT's Air Quality Conformity Determination on the current plan.
-Such determinations in air quality attainment and maintenance areas such as Medford (for carbon monoxide) and the RVMPO planning area (for $PM{10}$ ) must be made every four years, based on updated planning assumptions for at least a 20-year horizon.
+Such determinations in air quality attainment and maintenance areas such as Medford (for carbon monoxide) and the RVMPO planning area (for PM10) must be made every four years, based on updated planning assumptions for at least a 20-year horizon.

 The RTP is amended as needed to include new projects, reflect changes in project funding and other reasons as considered appropriate by the Policy Committee.
 It can be updated provided the RVMPO conducts public outreach on the amendment, advertising a 30-day public comment period and the Policy Committee conducts a public hearing and votes to approve the change.
 The RTP must maintain conformity with the state and federal air quality conformity requirements, including the State Implementation Plans for carbon monoxide in the Medford area and particulates (10 microns and smaller) in the entire planning area.
-The current RTP conforms to both federal and state transportation requirements RVMPO maintains funds to update the RTP and air quality conformity determination as necessary.
+The current RTP conforms to both federal and state transportation requirements RVMPO maintains funds to update the RTP and air quality conformity determinations as necessary.

-Summary of Projected Deliverables and Products in the 2022 - 2023 UPWP
+Summary of Projected Deliverables and Products in the 2023 - 2024 UPWP